Telstra’s Connected Communities Grant Program

 Confirm you are eligible to apply for this grant

-Telstra’s Connected Communities Grant Program will boost support for communities across remote, rural and regional Australia to improve resilience, environmental sustainability and liveability through the power of connection.
+Telstra’s Connected Communities grant program will boost support for communities across remote, rural and regional Australia to enhance liveability with digital solutions that harness the power of connection.

 The program seeks to foster: